Gman-Superfly/PSON_Sparse_Coherence_Recovery/Sparse_Coherence_Recovery_via_PSON_V1.md

 When sampling is **sparse and irregular** (e.g., prime-gap arrays, aperiodic gratings):
 *   **Benefit:** Computational efficiency; suppression of predictable side-lobes (no grating structure).
-*   **Cost:** The objective function (visibility) becomes highly non-convex with many local minima caused by aliasing—undersampling folds high-frequency components into the observable band.
+*   **Cost:** The objective function (visibility) becomes highly non-convex with many local minima caused by aliasing; undersampling folds high-frequency components into the observable band.

 **The Problem:** Standard gradient descent gets trapped in local minima.
 The local gradient at each parameter is noisy and misleading due to the irregular spacing.

 **Why Not Just Use Uniform Spacing?** In many real-world scenarios, uniform spacing is impossible: legacy hardware, physical constraints, cost limitations, or existing infrastructure.
-When you're stuck with irregular arrays, you need algorithmic correction—that's what PSON provides.
+When you're stuck with irregular arrays, you need algorithmic correction, and PSON provides that.

 **Our Approach:** We apply the PSON framework from the Neuro-Symbolic Homeostat [Goldman 2025] to this domain:
 1. **Non-local credit assignment**: updates parameters based on their contribution to global energy (visibility deficit), not local derivative.
 2. **PSON (Precision-Scaled Orthogonal Noise)**: injects exploration noise in directions orthogonal to the current descent, scaled by uncertainty (gap irregularity).
 3. **Monotonic descent**: accept/reject guards preserve energy non-increase while allowing safe exploration.

-This paper validates that PSON—originally developed for neuro-symbolic coordination—generalizes effectively to physical optimization problems with partial observability.
+This paper validates that PSON, originally developed for neuro-symbolic coordination, generalizes effectively to physical optimization problems with partial observability.

 ---